Rightpoint/WebServiceManager/README.md

 RZWebserviceManager will work on iOS 4.3 and above.
 However, to get it to build and run correctly for iOS 4.3, a few extra steps must be taken:

-1. In your target's Build Phases, make sure that all of RZWebserviceManager's .m files have the compiler flag "-fobjc-arc"
+1. In your target's Build Phases, make sure that all of RZWebserviceManager's .m files have the compiler flag `-fobjc-arc`
-2. In your target's Build Settings, also add "-fobjc-arc" to "Other Linker Flags"
+2. In your target's Build Settings, also add `-fobjc-arc` to "Other Linker Flags"

 This will enable ARC during compilation and linking, and RZWebserviceManager should work just fine with your iOS 4.3 project!